petervaro/python/README.md

 - New exceptions added
 - Function annotations are supported
 - Language variable `cls` added
+- String and byte literals:
-- Byte notation is added to strings
+	- Byte notation added
+	- Proper string prefixes added
 - Format mini-language is supported in strings
+- Traceback message is supported
 - All the unused builtin and magic functions/methods are removed

 ### Contribute